zuozhenggh/learning-library/data-management-library/database/auto-partitioning/validate-table-1/validate-table-1.md

 ## Task 2: Generate a Workload - Execute Test Queries

+We will now create a workload that accesses the table.

-Execute some queries that scan the APART table.
-This will generate a workload we can test against a partitioned version of the table.
+Execute queries that scan the APART table.
+This will generate a workload auto partitioning can test against a partitioned version of the table.

     <copy>
      select /*+ TEST_QUERY */ sum(a) from apart